learning-software-engineering/learning-software-engineering.github.io/Topics/System_Design/Authentication_Service_Design.md

 3. Users easily forget their own credentials
 4. Credentials can be easily cracked

-A common theme we'll see is that authentication schemes will try to work around the weakest security link in the system, which are the users themselves.
-While small improvements can help, like security questions or increasing requirements for password hygiene (minimum N characters, with at least M special characters), modern approaches have better ways of working around this limitation.
+A common theme we'll see is that authentication strategies will try to work around the weakest security link in the system, which are the users themselves.
+While small improvements can help, like security questions or increasing requirements for password hygiene (minimum N characters, with at least M special characters), modern approaches have better ways of working around the fact that the users are usually the point of failure.

 ### Multi-Factor Authentication (MFA) <a name="mfa"></a>

 Some MFA strategies require users to prove their credentials by demonstrating proof of *physical ownership* of an item.
 The most common among these is requiring the user to confirm their identity on a **separate device**, like a phone or a laptop; however, a really determined threat actor can bypass this by gaining remote access to the user's devices.

-The best option of MFA strategies is by making the user prove their *inherent characteristics*; that is, things that are unique to them that no one else can ever take from them. **Biometrics** are a good example of this; many smartphones will use fingerprints and facial recognition, as an example.
+Instead, the best option of MFA strategies is by making the user prove their *inherent characteristics*; that is, things that are unique to them that no one else can ever take from them. **Biometrics** are a good example of this; many smartphones will use fingerprints and facial recognition, as an example.

 ### Standardized Protocols <a name="protocols"></a>

 Developers don't have to write everything from scratch; using a open protocol ensures that a service can have a standardized yet secure authentication mechanism.
 Several protocols exist (definitions from [this article](https://www.getkisi.com/blog/authentication-protocols-overview)):
 1. **[LDAP (Lightweight Directory Access Protocol)](https://www.getkisi.com/glossary/lightweight-directory-access-protocol)** allows users to "securely locate organizations, individuals, and other resources such as files and devices in a network"
 2. **[OAuth 2](https://tools.ietf.org/html/rfc6749)** is an "authorization framework that enables applications to obtain limited access to user accounts on an HTTP service, such as Facebook, GitHub, and DigitalOcean."
 3. **[SAML (Security Assertion Markup Language)](https://saml.xml.org/)** is an "XML-based, open-standard data format for exchanging authentication and authorization data between parties, in particular, between an identity provider and a service provider."
-SAML is often to provide Single Sign-On (SSO) to users, which allows to access different services using only one account.
+SAML is often used to provide Single Sign-On (SSO) to users, which allows access to different services using only one account.

 ## Sessions and Tokens <a name="sessions-tokens"></a>